Brexit (and Brexitcast) Nail Art

 More Of The Same

-We’ve now reached the point at which Laura Kuenssberg had to resort to sound effects borrowed from Charlie Sloth in order to get across the full magnitude of just how unusual British politics was becoming.
+We’ve now reached the point at which Laura Kuenssberg had to resort to sound effects in order to get across the full magnitude of just how unusual British politics was becoming.
 BOOM.
 With fears growing about the possibility of a No Deal Brexit and the UK’s preparedness for it, as well as mass ministerial walkouts, she was certainly justified.

 Those walkouts occurred following another big meeting at Chequers, hence the return of the punny little nail.
 The result of that meeting was the Chequers Compromise which quickly came under attack from both Remain and Brexiteer Tories.

-You’ll notice that a lot of this nail art design borrows from previous ones, which I believe is an accurate representation of that repetitious ‘Nothing Has Changed’ nature of the entire Brexit process.
-It certainly isn’t the case that I’d just temporarily run out of ideas at this point.
+You’ll notice that a lot of this nail art design borrows from previous ones, which I believe is an accurate representation of the repetitious ‘Nothing Has Changed’ nature of the entire Brexit process.
+It certainly isn’t the case that I was quickly running out of ideas at this point.

 The whole idea is anathema to Brexiteers and the DUP.
-The latter are firmly opposed to any policy which would see Northern Ireland treated to the rest of the UK and so risk the union, whilst the form dislike the idea of still being anyway tied to the EU customs union post-Brexit.
+The latter are firmly opposed to any policy which would see Northern Ireland treated differently to the rest of the UK, whilst the former dislike the very idea of still being in anyway tied to the EU customs union post-Brexit.